databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 Databricks Unity Catalog brings fine-grained governance and security to Lakehouse data using a familiar, open interface.
 You can use Terraform to deploy the underlying cloud resources and Unity Catalog objects automatically, using a programmatic approach.

+This guide uses the following replacement variables in the templates and examples:

+ - `databricks_account_username`: The username an account-level admin uses to log in to  [https://accounts.cloud.databricks.com](https://accounts.cloud.databricks.com).
+- `databricks_account_password`: The password for `databricks_account_username`.
-This guide assumes you have `databricks_account_username` and `databricks_account_password` for [https://accounts.cloud.databricks.com](https://accounts.cloud.databricks.com) and can find `databricks_account_id` in the bottom left corner of the page, once you're logged in.
+- `databricks_account_id` The numeric ID for your Databricks account.
+When you are logged in, it appears in the bottom left corner of the page.

 This guide is provided as-is and you can use this guide as the basis for your custom Terraform module

-Below are the high level steps to get started with Unity Catalog:
+To get started with Unity Catalog, this guide takes you throw the following high-level steps:
 - [Initialize the required providers](#provider-initialization)
 - [Configure AWS objects](#configure-aws-objects)
   - A S3 bucket to store data from managed tables in Unity Catalog